 Other chateaux worth considering are La Roche, Puymartin and Bourdeilles.

-Things to do in Dordogne France
+Things to do on Your Holidays in Dordogne France

 Or you can go do many family activities.

 Canoeing is a favourite for many families, particularly along the river at Brantome

 There are also great canoeing sites at Vezeres, La Roque Gageac, Pessac-sur-Dordogne and Groléjac.

 Cycling is a popular pastime of French people and holiday goers too.
 You can hire a bike in your local town and ride around the local Dordogne area to really explore.

 Le gouffre de Padirac is worth mentioning, although it is technically just outside of Dordogne and into the Lot region.
 This is a stunning underground cave system with river, which you ride along in a gondola boat.

 The Lascaux caves and Thot are a journey into Cro-Magnon prehistory.
 The Lascaux caves contain paintings which are 17,000 years old.
 You get a real feeling of zooming back in time.

 (Incidentally, painting holidays in France are very popular)